allaud/bravado-quest/README.md

 ## Expected steps

-You are suggested to clone this repo and then implement layout according to design above and a single page application based on Vue and its modules.
-Application should be running on a project root (`/`).
-The sample data to use inside application should be taken using AJAX call from the users endpoint (`/users`).
+You are suggested to implement layout according to design above and a single page application based on Vue and its modules.
+Application should be running on a root url (`/`).
+The sample data to use inside application **should be taken** here: https://raw.githubusercontent.com/allaud/bravado-quest/master/app/views/welcome/users.json.erb

 Please note, the default app state contains all profile cards.
 When user starts typing, the results should be filtered in realtime, highlighting the matching string.